 Divine Child High School offers the following academic scholarships to incoming freshmen:

-Students who score exceptionally well on standardized tests (such as STAR or NWEA testing) and achieve an A- average or higher are eligible for merit scholarships.
+Students who score exceptionally well on the High School Placement Test and achieve an A- average or higher are eligible for merit scholarships.
 These awards are awarded as follows: